-The fact that a 25% figure applies to both the government bonus and encashment penalty can be confusing.
-As the OTS noted in its 2018 paper and the example below shows, "the 25% exit charge is not just the clawback of the 25% bonus, but includes also any returns on the bonus and an additional 6.25% charge on the contribution made by the saver".
+The standard penalty rate is 25%, a figure that applies to both the government bonus and encashment penalty.
+As the example below shows, the 25% exit charge is not just the clawback of the 25% bonus, but includes also any returns on the bonus and an additional 6.25% charge on the contribution made by the saver.